SOCI 1101 Online

 SOCI 1101 (Introductory Sociology) Online General Information

 The online section of SOCI 1101 is designed for students who are unable to attend traditional-based class, are comfortable with computers and software, are comfortable with written communication, and who are self-motivated.
 Online classes are not for everyone, and it is important to understand that even though you are not required to be online (or in a classroom) at a certain time, the course is structured with due dates and deadlines.
-It is important that the student have good time management skills as well as the ability to articulate their understanding of the material through written communication using complete sentences and Standard English.
+It is important that the student have effective time management skills as well as the ability to articulate their understanding of the material through written communication using complete sentences and Standard English.

 SOCI 1101 is a survey course that introduces the student to sociology.
 Course content includes sociological perspectives; social institutions, global issues, as well as applying sociology to everyday life.